bivex/miniature-palm-tree/Docs/THRESHOLDS_README.md

 - **legacy**: Very lenient thresholds for teams working with existing large codebases
 - **mobile**: Balanced thresholds optimized for iOS/Swift mobile development patterns

+### Developer Experience Level Profiles

+The analyzer also provides configurations tailored to different developer experience levels:

+- **junior**: More lenient thresholds to support learning and avoid overwhelming new developers with too many issues
+- **middle**: Balanced thresholds based on academic research, suitable for experienced developers
+- **senior**: Strict thresholds for expert developers who can handle complex refactoring tasks and want early issue detection

 These profiles are loaded from YAML files in `Config/teams/` and can be used programmatically:

 ```swift